brycetolman54/dailydose/May15.md

 [x,y,z] = a --> same as above, z is undefined [x,y,z=100] = a --> just makes z 100 since it would be undefined
 [x,y,...z] = [1,2,3,4,5,6,7] --> This gives the rest after the first two to z

+## Destructuring Objects
+- This works likes arrays
+- You have to specify the keys you want to pull out of the object though
+- You can also map these keys to new names if you want: `const { a: count, b: type } = 0`
+  - This will take `a` and `b` from the object `o` but rename them to `count` and `type`

 ## Destructuring Parameters
 ```